 - Pull Ups/Chin Ups – lats, biceps, rhomboids.

 Repetitions and Sets?

-This, of course, depends on your goals according to the MSE (Muscular Strength and Endurance) Continuum.
+This depends on your goals according to the MSE (Muscular Strength and Endurance) Continuum.
 Fundamentally, stick to between 8-12 reps of a challenging weight if starting out and aim for between 3-4 sets.

 If your gains are strength go heavier with the weight and aim for 6-8 reps, if you are chasing hypertrophy (to bulk up) then 10-14 reps.
 If alternatively, muscular endurance is your goal, aim to use lighter weights with more reps (between 20-25 reps).
-Look to get compound lifts in several times a week on top of other training to maximise gains, for example, do the workout on alternating days like Monday, Wednesday, and Friday to give your muscles some time to repair.
+Look to get compound lifts in several times a week on top of other training to maximize gains, for example, do the workout on alternating days like Monday, Wednesday, and Friday to give your muscles some time to repair.

 Initially, concentrate on lighter weights and good technique for the first few sessions.
-Only when you are happy with your progress, your technique is good and you are injury free should you progress with adding extra weight.
+Only when you are happy with your progress, your technique is good and you are injury-free should you progress with adding extra weight.
 The last few reps of each set should be more challenging but shouldn’t cause you to compromise your form.